aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 However, as long as toxins remain in the area causing the decay, the fungus will continue to do its job unless it is poisoned by medication.
 Eating foods that alkalize minimizes discomfort.
 See Alkalizing Food, page 178.
 Letting fungus run its course increases health, but if that is not possible, coating the feet with unheated honey and covering them with clean white cotton socks for four consecutive nights smother and stop fungus for awhile.
 See Fungus, page 265.
 Also, applying the Primal Facial Body Care Cream (recipe from the book The Recipe For Living Without Disease) soothes itching and usually allows fungus to work without excessive discomfort.

-BACKACHE: There are many causes for this, from spinal detoxifica- tion and tension, to accidents.
+BACKACHE: There are many causes for this, from spinal detoxification and tension, to accidents.
 Often, backaches happen in conjunction with emotional exhaustion.
 Drinking plenty of raw milk, a little good mineral water (see Appendix M, page 143, about water) and, when available, plenty of raw cream help relax the spine.
 During a backache, eating several smoothies daily made with 2-3 raw eggs, 1⁄4 cup unheated honey, either 2 tablespoons unsalted raw butter or 5 tablespoons raw cream or coconut cream, and either 1⁄2-1 cup unripe papaya or unripe banana helps remove toxicity and soreness.
 Eating nonsteamed dates or pineapple helps remove soreness.
 Eating no-salt-added raw cheeses with equal amounts of fat, especially raw butter, helps strengthen the back.
 (Note: Eating too many papayas can cause intense back detoxification and therefore too much pain.)
 Hot baths and very gentle back massages are helpful.
 Lying on one side and applying a hot water bottle propped between your spine and a pillow speeds circulation and nutrients to the effected area, relaxing muscles, and taking pressure off nerves, especially while sleeping.
 Also, enjoying one’s self speeds healing.